ajnetzley/WildfireSmokeImpact/README.md

 ## Licenses and API Documentation
 ### Wildfire Data Acquisition
-To perform the wildfire smoke analysis, the complete [Wildfire dataset](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) was retrieved from a US government repository.
+To perform the wildfire smoke analysis, the complete [wildfire dataset](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) was retrieved from a US government repository.
 The downloaded data schema can be found below in the data schema section labelled "USGS_Wildland_Fire_Combined_Dataset.json", however, this JSON was too large to store directly on GIT.
 Preliminary processing was performed to filter the wildfire data to wildfires occuring between 1961-2021, and within 650 (0r 1800) miles from Norman, OK.
 The distance was computed using a wildfire user module developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.

 ### AQI Data Acquisition
 The AQI Data Acquistion notebook extracted the historical AQI data from the US Environmental Protection Agency (EPA) Air Quality Service (AQS) API.
 The [documentation](https://aqs.epa.gov/aqsweb/documents/data_api.html) for the API provides definitions of the different call parameter and examples of the various calls that can be made to the API.